 Private criminal prosecutions have become increasingly common as cuts to the police and courts system have left many victims of crime without proper avenues to justice.
 Many private prosecutions involve financial crimes such as fraud, although in recent years there has been a rise in the number of private prosecutions involving a wide range of offences.

-Historically, these types of cases have tended to be brought only by extremely wealthy individuals, or have been financed through crowdfunding, as has recently been seen with the prosecution of Boris Johnson.
+Historically, private prosecution cases have tended to be brought only by extremely wealthy individuals.
+Or else, private prosecution costs have been financed through crowdfunding, as has recently been seen with the prosecution of Boris Johnson.
 However, the idea that private prosecution can provide justice only for a price is wrong.
 It is possible, and indeed normal, for full costs to be recovered by the prosecution.

 For the vast majority of private prosecutions, costs may be recovered in one of two ways: